EventStore/EventStore/docs/server/features/connectors/features.md

 ```

 Connectors support transformations using JavaScript, allowing you
-to modify the records received from the EventStoreDB stream.
+to modify the records received from the KurrentDB stream.
 This feature
 enables you to tailor the data to meet your specific requirements before it is
 processed further.
 Transformations can be applied to any part of the record,
 providing flexibility in how the data is handled and utilized within your